 The third (plain white) madonna is another example of Holland selling their mold to a manufacturer; the seller’s description says “made by Terrace Ceramics (of) Marietta Ohio; Terrace Ceramics opened 1961 after acquiring Shawnee (Pottery) Molds.”
 Shawnee did not make religious subjects and so Terrace must have bought this mold from Holland; no copyright entry for this design under Holland or Cybis.

 This Holland Mold madonna was sold as part of a pair as well as separately; numerous hobbyist examples of such pairs have been found, such as these which are both dated 1956.

 Madonna ‘The Annunciation’, circa early 1950s

-Cybis made at least two versions of The Annunciation during the 1950s; one had a hand-carved wooden halo, the other did not..
+Cybis made at least two versions of The Annunciation during the 1950s; some had a wood halo, though most did not..
 The 1979 Cybis catalog lists it as having been offered in white bisque and in color, starting in “the 1950s” and continuing until 1965.
 Both of these illustrations are from vintage Cybis publications.

 These are two hobbyist versions of Holland’s mold.
 Notice that this mold includes the Holland name and copyright designation.

 This is the circa-1950s full-figure Cybis Mystical Rose.